beaufour/flickr-download/README.md

     flickr_download -k <api key> -s <api secret> -l <USER> -t

 will fetch all your sets including private restricted sets.

+Note, if you want to log in as another user delete `~/.flickr_token`.

 ## Downloading a lot of photos